10 Times the Golden Globes Got It Right and the Oscars Got It Wrong

 But, that doesn’t mean they always get it wrong.

 For example, the best motion picture, comedy or musical category, which was added to the Globes’ roundup in 1951, splits the classification by genre and often raises eyebrows over some of the nominees being included in the coveted best picture race.
 For example, In 2016, Matt Damon’s The Martian beat out Melissa McCarthy’s Spy and Amy Schumer’s Trainwreck; in 2017, Ryan Gosling and Emma Stones' La La Land topped Marvel's Deadpool and the animated Sing Street.

 For 2016, many eyes were on Leonardo DiCaprio — who took home the Globe for best actor in a drama for his performance in The Revenant — to see if he would break his Oscars losing streak come Feb.
-28. He earned a best actor nom for the 2016 Academy Awards, but had yet to win an Oscar during his career, despite taking home Globes for both The Aviator (2005) and The Wolf of Wall Street (2014).
+28 (Update: He did).
+He earned a best actor nom for the 2016 Academy Awards, but had yet to win an Oscar during his career, despite taking home Globes for both The Aviator (2005) and The Wolf of Wall Street (2014).
 Finally, years later, he got his Oscar in 2016.